 - Social Science Works released a new book: Migration Politics on the Run - November 12, 2023

 - General Introduction to Migration Politics on the Run - November 12, 2023

 Twenty years ago, the American political psychologist Robert E. Lane (1917 – 2017) published The Loss of Happiness in Market Democracies (2000).
-In it, he showed that Westerners (and Americans in particular) were increasingly unhappy with themselves despite their still increasing material prosperity.
+In it, he showed that Westerners (and Americans in particular) were increasingly unhappy with themselves despite their still increasing material prosperity and were more and more suffering from loneliness.
 In the preceding decades all developed market democracies had experienced a sharp increase in clinical depression, almost everywhere there had been a rise in distrust in other people and in social institutions, a decline in the belief that the fate of the average person was improving, and a tragic erosion of family solidarity and of warm, intimate relationships between friends.

 One of the causes Lane identified, was the false assumptions and preferences spread by market liberalism about the conditions for a happy existence.
 The long-term psychological, social and political consequences of this have actually only become more pronounced in recent years.
 Manifestations of this are the rise of populist movements, opioid addictions and loneliness (until recently seen as one of the most important public ailments).
 This is another reason why it is enlightening to take Lane’s insights to heart once again.
 The psychological consequences of the Corona pandemic and the measures to constrain it, are similarly made clearer by his work.

 In 2000 I interviewed Lane extensively for the Dutch magazine Facta.
 This interview is included below.
 First, I give an overview of some of his most important insights.